mandober/debrief.cs/cs.glossary.md

 ## Dynamically typed language
 In dynamic languages variables don't carry the type: a variable can change its binding and type freely, throughout program's execution, i.e. values of different types can be (re)assigned to a variable, and interpreter will manage all the typing.
 Dynamic languages rely heavily on type inference.
 Type checking is performed at run-time.

+## Escape Analysis
+Escape analysis is a method for determining the dynamic scope of pointers.
+It can be used to check whether the address of a heap allocated object ever leaves the scope of the function where the allocation is performed.
+If it does not escape its scope, the heap allocation could be replaced by an allocation on the stack.

 ## Endianness
 Endianness only applies to processors that allow individual addressing of units of data (such as bytes) that are smaller than the basic addressable machine word.
 An architecture may use _big_ or _little endianness_, or both, or be configurable to use either.
 The x86 architecture is little endian.
 Most RISC architectures (SPARC, Power, PowerPC, MIPS) were originally big endian (ARM was little endian), but many (including ARM) are now configurable.